 Project Transformation was founded in 1998 by Sarah Wilke and Dr. Leighton K. Farrell, two visionary leaders in the North Texas Conference of the United Methodist church.

-The first summer program began in Dallas with 22 college interns serving at five urban site church locations, providing a summer day camp for 250 underserved children.
-While there were so many hands that went into laying the foundation for Project Transformation, it was that original class of college interns that were the real builders.
+The first summer program began in Dallas with 22 college interns serving at five host church locations, providing a summer day camp for 250 underserved children.
+While there were so many hands that went into laying the foundation for Project Transformation, it was that original class of interns that were the real builders.
 Even then, they sensed they were the start of something incredibly special.
-Today, the North Texas program alone unites over 100 college age young adults with over 1,500 volunteers, and together they serve over 1,100 children and youth, grades 1-9.
+Today, the North Texas program alone unites over 100 young adults with over 1,500 volunteers, and together they serve over 1,100 children and youth, grades 1-9.
 The North Texas Chapter of Project Transformation also provides a leadership development program to high school youth, grades 10-12, at several summer sites.

 PT Oklahoma opened its doors in Oklahoma City in 2001, thanks to the leadership of several young people who first served as interns in Dallas and who saw a need to bring the program to their home community.
 Today, PT Oklahoma has eight program sites, with 50 young adults serving over 500 children in a summer program.